 Starting a lawn care business is a viable option for budding entrepreneurs who like to pride themselves on the high standards of care that they deliver to their own lawn and garden.
 Working outdoors can be very rewarding and many find it a lot more enjoyable than working at a desk – fresh air every day, plus you don’t need to go on holiday to get a tan!
 You’d be surprised at the amount of people who are willing to pay a professional to care for their lawn, and of course there are a number of large businesses who need lawn care too.

-A lawn care business can start out as something as simple as cutting grass for friends and neighbors on the weekend, or you could start a full-scale landscaping business – it’s up to you!
+A lawn care business can start out as something as simple as cutting grass or installing artificial grass for friends and neighbors on the weekend, or you could start a full-scale landscaping business – it’s up to you!

 Tools and Equipment.

 Before you get started as a lawn care professional, you’ll need to have all the right tools and equipment in order to do the best job.
 When it comes time to buy your lawn equipment, you shouldn’t go out and buy the cheapest equipment you can find.
 “You have to be fast and efficient in the lawn care business”, says Golden Thomas with Top Choice Lawn Care in Austin, and when it comes to lawn equipment, Thomas suggests buying equipment that won’t break the bank but that will also help you get the job done fast while still doing a quality job.

 You will need a basic array of tools, including a mower, trimmers, a blower, edgers, and hand tools such as loppers, rakes and shovels to get you started, and as your business progresses you can add more advanced equipment to your collection.
 Don’t forget that you’ll also need a vehicle to transport your equipment in, with a truck or large van being the best option.